We’re tackling another mold misconception — this time around mold testing!

 If you want to test for something, test for what causes mold in the first place: moisture.

 Mold will not – cannot – grow unless there is sufficient moisture for a sufficient time.
 Mold spores only germinate in the damp spot, and only if it stays damp for anywhere from 2-3 days to as long 2 weeks for Stachybotrys, for example.
 Also, mold is not the only hazard that can come from dampness.
 Bacteria flourish in damp conditions.
 Insects and rodents are drawn to long-term dampness.
 Chemicals (VOCs) are released from damp or damaged materials.
 Mold tests cannot detect any of these other pollutants.
 Testing only for mold will give a false impression that the other risks don’t exist.
 Finding and eliminating all possible sources of ongoing moisture is your best solution for solving the problem.

 In the end, history of leaks, measurements of moisture, and your own sense of smell are more accurate and worthwhile than testing.

-If you want to know more about the complexities of mold testing click here: More About Mold Testing_Jun17.
+Learn more about the complexities of mold testing here.

 ARE YOU CONCERNED YOUR HOME IS MAKING YOU SICK?